gauravsgr/amcheck/README.md

 price and send a SMS notification.

 Note:
 1. The chrome driver matching the chrome browser should be kept in the directory (where the python file resides).
-THe chrome driver can be downloaded from https://chromedriver.chromium.org/downloads.
+The chrome driver can be downloaded from https://chromedriver.chromium.org/downloads.
 2. This app is for demonstration purpose only.
-Check with the website for any t&c.
+Refer to the website t&c.
 3. This app can also be run in docker.
 Preferred mode if you want to run the application as it.
-Docker installs both chrome and chromedriver.
+Docker installs both chrome and chromedriver (and a webapp if you use docker-compose).
+4. This repo is under automated build at docker hub.
+Images can be downloaded directly instead of building it.
 Steps are:

-[A] Create docker Image
+[A1] Build docker Image by going (cd) into app directory
 * docker build -t ammscraper .

-[B] Run docker image in container in interactive mode
+[A2] Run docker image in container in interactive mode
 * docker run --rm -it ammscraper
 * python3 scrape_ammo.py

 OR Run docker image in detached mode

 * docker run -d ammscraper
 * docker logs <continerid>

+[B1] Build and run docker containers (flask web-app and scraper app) using docker-compose
+* docker-compose up -d

+[B2] Build and run docker containers (flask web-app and scraper app) using docker-compose
+* docker exec -it <container name> bash

+[B2] Command to shutdown all docker-compose containers
+* docker-compose down

+[C] Command to clean up all containers
+* docker system prune -a

+[D] Command to list all volumes (data attached to containers)
+* docker volume ls

+[D] Command to remove a volume (data attached to containers)
+* docker volume rm <volume name>

+[E] List docker images
+* docker images

+[F] List docker containers
+* docker ps

+[G] Kill docker container
+* docker kill <container id>